linode/docs/docs/development/nodejs/how-to-install-nodejs-and-nginx-on-centos-8/index.md

         sudo firewall-cmd --reload

       {{< note >}}
-If you plan to use any [httpd](https://en.wikipedia.org/wiki/Httpd) scripts and modules on your server, update the corresponding SELinux boolean variable.
+If you plan to use any [httpd](https://en.wikipedia.org/wiki/Httpd) scripts and modules on your server, update the corresponding SELinux Boolean variable.
 To allow HTTPD scripts and modules to connect to the network, use the following command:

     sudo setsebool -P httpd_can_network_connect on
       {{< /note >}}